Karlroxas21/e-commerce/README.md

 - Only saves cart in local storage
 - Only GET the product
 - NOT production ready
+- No security configuration
+- No User management

 ## Time spent
 24 hours